The offseason is underway and the chase for the 2024 World Series has begun.

 MLB Teams with the Most World Series Titles

-The New York Yankees have easily the most World Series in MLB history.
+The New York Yankees have won the most World Series in MLB history.
 However, it's been a while since the Bronx Bombers added to their total.
 The Yankees last won a World Series in 2009, defeating the Phillies in six games.

 MLB Teams That Have Never Won a World Series